MS and PhD Courses

 EIN 5182.
 Engineering Management (3).
 Prerequisite: EIN 5353

-Prerequisite: EIN 5353 (Engineering Economic Analysis).
-Modeling of existing and future organizations.
-Emphasis on organizations for the 21st Century.
-Special consideration given to flat matrix models.
+Course in modeling existing and future organizations, with emphasis on organizations for the 21st century.
+Special consideration is given to flat matrix models.

-Prerequisite: EIN 3443, MAC 3305.
-Feasibility science, mathematics and engineering focused on engineering economic analyses; specifically, design and system alternatives for high-technology operations.
+Prerequisites: EGN 3443 and MAP 3305.
+This course includes feasibility science, mathematics and engineering focused on the engineering economic analysis of design and system alternatives for high technology operations.

 Prerequisite: EGN 4000.
 Material forming, material removal and material joining processes.
 Shop floor layout topics.
 Material flow topics.
 Information system topics.
 System integration topics.
 Manufacturing system evaluation topics.
 Case studies and design exercises.